If/Else, Switch & Loops

 }

-When you place one loop inside another, the inner loop runs to completion for each iteration of the outer loop.
-This is how you work with grids, tables, and two-dimensional data.
+A loop inside a loop.
+The inner loop runs to completion for each iteration of the outer.

 printf("%4d", row * col);